SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/microsoft-azure-ad-inventory-source.md

     ![Microsoft Azure AD sep 7 2021.png](/img/send-data/MS-Azure-AD.png)

 1. (Optional) For **Source Category**, enter any string to tag the output collected from the Source.
 Category metadata is stored in a searchable field called `_sourceCategory`.
 1. **Forward to SIEM**.
-Check the checkbox to forward your data to Cloud SIEM Enterprise.
+Check the checkbox to forward your data to Cloud SIEM.
 When configured with the **Forward to SIEM** option the following metadata fields are set:

 * `_siemVendor`: Microsoft
 * `_siemProduct`: Azure AD